As seen on Cargocatch website:

 CAMERA MONITOR SYSTEMS (CMS)

 2) Cameras have more viable placement options around a vehicle exterior than mirrors.
 The corresponding monitors can thus provide imaging from a more viewing angles than mirrors.
 However the monitors only provide 2-D imaging and there are few viable placement options for monitors under driving conditions.
-Also drivers can not process multiple simultaneous monitor images during split second driving scenarios.
+Also drivers can not process multiple simultaneous monitor images during split second decision driving scenarios.

 MIRRORS